Three-body forces and shell structure in calcium isotopes

 The dominant differences between phenomenological forces and NN-only theory can be traced to their two-body monopole components, which determine the average interaction between orbitals~\cite{PovesZuker,mono}.
 In an operator expansion, the monopole interaction corresponds to the term involving number operators, so that differences are enhanced with $N$, and the SPE of orbital $l_j$ is effectively shifted by the monopole interaction multiplied by the number of neutrons in orbital $l'_{j'}$.
 The interplay of this two-body effect with the initial SPEs largely determines the formation of shell structure.

 Next, we include 3N forces among two valence neutrons and one nucleon in the core.
 In Ref.~\cite{Oxygen}, we have shown that these configurations give rise to repulsive monopole interactions among excess neutrons.
 This corresponds to the normal-ordered two-body parts of 3N forces, which was found to dominate in coupled-cluster calculations~\cite{CC3N} over residual 3N forces (the latter should be weaker because of phase space arguments~\cite{Fermi}).
 For the $G$-matrix approach, we include FM 3N forces due to $\Delta$ excitations, 3N($\Delta$), where the parameters are fixed by standard pion-N-$\Delta$ couplings~\cite{Green}.
 For chiral low-momentum interactions, we take into account chiral 3N forces at N$^2$LO~\cite{chiral3N}.
 These include long-range two-pion-exchange parts $c_i$ (due to $\Delta$ and other excitations), plus shorter-range one-pion exchange $c_D$ and 3N contact $c_E$ interactions that have been fit to the $^3$H binding energy and the $^4$He matter radius~\cite{3Nfit}.
 For $\vlowk$, we also consider the one-$\Delta$ excitation 3N force that corresponds to particular values for the two-pion-exchange part $c_i$ and $c_D=c_E=0$ [$\vlowk$+3N($\Delta$)]~\cite{chiral}.
+In the $\vlowk$+3N calculations, we also scale all matrix elements by $\hbar\omega \sim A^{-1/3}$.

 For all results, full 3N multipole contributions are included to first order~\cite{Kai}, although only the monopole part is responsible for the SPE evolution in Fig.~\ref{spe}~(c).
-Here we see in both microscopic approaches, 3N forces provide the key repulsion between the $f_{7/2}$ and $p_{3/2}$ orbitals, leading to an increased separation at $N=28$, similar to the phenomenological forces.
+Here we see in both microscopic approaches, 3N forces provide repulsive shifts of all single-particle levels, changing the binding energies as shown in Fig.~\ref{gs}.
+In addition, the repulsion between the $f_{7/2}$ and $p_{3/2}$ orbitals leads to an increased separation at $N=28$, similarly to the phenomenological forces.
 Moreover, the gap at $N=32$ is increased due to the repulsive $p_{3/2}-p_{1/2}$ interaction, while $N=34$ remains approximately the same.